 “Importance: Ivermectin, an inexpensive and widely available antiparasitic drug, is prescribed to treat COVID-19.
 Evidence-based data to recommend either for or against the use of ivermectin are needed.

 “Objective: To determine the efficacy of ivermectin in preventing progression to severe disease among high-risk patients with COVID-19.

 “Conclusions and relevance: In this randomized clinical trial of high-risk patients with mild to moderate COVID-19, ivermectin treatment during early illness did not prevent progression to severe disease.
 The study findings do not support the use of ivermectin for patients with COVID-19.”

 Let me be perfectly clear.
 I think ivermectin is a fabulous drug!
 You can read why at this link.
 It works well against river blindness in people and heartworm disease in dogs.
 It also has utility against hard-to-treat lice and scabies and may be helpful topically against rosacea.
-Now a large, well-controlled trial demonstrates that ivermectin does not help people avoid hospitalization.
+But large, well-controlled trials demonstrate that ivermectin does not help people with COVID avoid hospitalization or death .

 We received this message from Dr. E, a researcher at Merck, the company that originally developed ivermectin:

 “I worked for Merck in the 1980’s and you’re right, ivermectin is a fantastic drug for certain conditions.
 Just not COVID.
 As always, you have written a well researched, well referenced & well written article on this topic.
 Thank you for being the ‘town crier’ of science and putting it all in perspective for all.”